abdulsaleh/asyncio-for-ai/src/introduction.md

 # Introduction

-If you've ever used model APIs like the OpenAI API, you've probably encountered `asyncio` and `async/await` syntax.
+If you've used the OpenAI or Gemini API, you've likely seen `asyncio` and `async/await` scattered throughout example code.
+Maybe you copied the syntax without fully understanding it.
+Maybe you've wondered if it actually matters.

-There are many `asyncio` guides out there, but most focus on concurrency primitives, coroutines, event loops, and other low-level details.
+It matters.

-This guide takes a different approach: learning through building cool stuff, especially if you're interested in AI and LLM applications.
+Most `asyncio` tutorials talk about concurrency primitives, event loops, and coroutines.
+This guide focuses on why it matters and what you can build with it.
+If you're building AI or LLM applications, `asyncio` is important to writing fast, scalable systems.

-`asyncio` makes it easy to write concurrent code in Python.
-Concurrency powers many AI applications, from efficient data pipelines and web crawlers to interactive tool-calling agents.
+From data pipelines that process thousands of documents in parallel to agents that handle multiple tool calls simultaneously, concurrency is everywhere in modern AI development.
+This guide will show you how to harness it.

-## How this guide is structured
+## What you'll build

-This guide covers six real-world applications of `asyncio` relevant to AI:
+This guide walks through seven real-world applications of `asyncio` in action:

-* LLM Responses
+* **LLM Responses** — Call LLM APIs concurrently without blocking
-* Rate Limiters
+* **Rate Limiters** — Control API request throughput to stay within rate limits
-* Request Batchers
+* **Request Batchers** — Combine multiple requests for efficiency
-* Data Pipelines
+* **Data Pipelines** — Process large datasets concurrently
-* Web Crawlers
+* **Web Crawlers** — Crawl and parse web pages in parallel
-* Tool-Calling Agents
+* **Tool-Calling Agents** — Build agents that execute tools concurrently
-* Parallel Agents
+* **Parallel Agents** — Run multiple independent agents simultaneously

-Inspired by John Crickett's [Coding Challenges](https://codingchallenges.substack.com/), each section is split into a "challenge" that describes the problem and a "solution" that walks through the implementation.
+Each section follows a challenge-solution format inspired by John Crickett's [Coding Challenges](https://codingchallenges.substack.com/).
+You'll see the problem first, then walk through a complete implementation.

-Try to tackle each challenge without looking at the solution first.
-Even if you can't solve it initially, you'll learn more from [productive failure](https://pubmed.ncbi.nlm.nih.gov/33180211/).
+I encourage you to attempt each challenge before reading the solution.
+Research shows that [productive failure](https://pubmed.ncbi.nlm.nih.gov/33180211/) leads to deeper learning—even if you don't solve it perfectly, the struggle makes the solution more memorable.

 ## About me

 I'm a software engineer at Google, where I build infrastructure for Gemini fine-tuning and batch inference.
-I care about building tools that make AI development easier, more efficient, and more accessible.
+I care about making AI development easier, faster, and more accessible.

-Check out my [blog](https://www.abdulsaleh.dev/) for other guides I've written.
+If you find this guide helpful, check out my at [abdulsaleh.dev](https://www.abdulsaleh.dev/).